input-output-hk/cardano-sl/docs/block-processing/us.md

 `SoftwareVersion` contains application name and numeric representation of application version.

+Software versions from different proposals with same `svAppName` should be in increasing order (see [verification section](#general-checks)).

+### Block version

-If a developer wants to change some protocol rules, for example, `Address` format, he must propose update with new `BlockVersion`
+If developer's intention is to change some protocol rules, for example, `Address` format, he must propose update with new `BlockVersion`:

 ```
 data BlockVersion = BlockVersion